60 North Jersey municipalities have called on the PA to widen the GWB paths.

 “Over the past several years, the Borough has installed bike lanes, promoted bicycle safety and has served as the host community to bicycle races and similar functions.
 Widening the paths would serve as a perfect compliment to improvements and policies that we, and neighboring communities, have implemented.” – Borough of Fort Lee

-The idea to speak before local Mayor and Council sessions started when I began taking my bike onto NJ Transit to Ramsey for a mid-week ride before biking back to NYC.
+The idea to speak before Mayor and Council sessions started when I began taking my bike onto NJ Transit for a mid-week ride out of Ramsey before biking back to the GWB.

 South to Rochelle Park was fine, but east to the GWB was miles of “four-lane, high-speed, no-shoulder.”
 Even for an experienced cyclist, that’s brutal.
-Small wonder that bicycle mode share in North Jersey is near zero.
-So part of my goal was to raise awareness and support nascent efforts to create bikeable-walkable facilities in those communities.
+So part of my goal was to raise awareness and support local efforts towards bikeable-walkable communities.

 After fifty-odd appearances, I came away with a keen appreciation of small government.
 The obvious pride in their communities that suffused the sessions.
 The unglamorous, detail work required to ensure efficient delivery of services.
 The rigorous scrutiny applied to fiscal, technical and legal matters.
 The sympathy and respect afforded residents and the courtesy to an outsider with a regional concern.

 The experience has been a privilege and a pleasure and one I will never forget.